mateuszmarkowski/jQuery-Seat-Charts/README.md

 	sc.get(['1_2', '1_3', '1_4']).find('available'); //find available seats within specified seat ids

 Both methods return either one seat or a set of seats which share similiar methods:

+## Properties

+** settings **

+Contains seatChart settings:

+* columns: Columns amount.
+* rows: Rows amount.
+* top: True if JSC is displaying a top row.
+* left: True if JSC is displaying a left column.
+* right: True if JSC is displaying a right column.

 ## Set Methods